KimLHill/Kimberley_Hill_MSP2/README.md

 4. **Skeleton Plane:**

-    * When addressing the skeleton plane, I focused on the keeping the layout design of the website familiar to the Users by using a standard layout the users would be use to seeing.
+    * When addressing the skeleton plane, I focused on the keeping the layout design of the website familiar to the users by using a standard layout the users would be use to seeing.
 I kept in mind the question: What conventions will the user be familiar with?

         * How to style the page?
 I knew that my website pages should be consistent in style and that they should use a standard page layout.
 I chose to use features the user would expect to see including: a navbar at the top of the page, a hero image, a callout message, a main body with titles and sub-titles and a footer at the bottom of the page.